-Once the registration obligation is triggered for a substance, any of its nanoforms manufactured or imported must be reported in the registration dossier of the substance.
-Otherwise, such nanoform will be in breach of the REACH regulation.
+Once the registration obligation is triggered for a substance, in addition to any non-nanoform (if applicable) each of its nanoforms manufactured or imported must be reported in the registration dossier of the substance.
+Otherwise, a registrant manufacturing or importing such a nanoform is in breach of the legal obligations of the REACH regulation.